Why Pushing Harder on Downstream Peptides Fails

 Caffeine's pharmacological mechanism is well established: it is a competitive non-selective antagonist at adenosine A1 and A2A receptors (Fredholm et al., 2001, Pharmacological Reviews).
 At A1 receptors — which couple to inhibitory Gαi proteins — adenosine suppresses adenylyl cyclase, reducing cAMP production.
 Caffeine blocks this inhibitory input, partially restoring adenylyl cyclase responsiveness to stimulatory inputs.
 At A2A receptors in striatum and prefrontal circuits, caffeine enhances dopaminergic signaling through the cAMP pathway, with well-documented effects on attention, processing speed, and executive function (Fisone et al., 2004, European Journal of Pharmacology).

-The relevance to the somatostatin brake is direct: adenosine is one of the two simultaneous inhibitory inputs holding adenylyl cyclase suppressed at Breaking Point 3.
-The somatostatin Gαi lock is the first; accumulated adenosine activating A1 receptors is the second.
-Caffeine addresses the second of these two locks.
-It does not touch the somatostatin lock, the PDE4 upregulation, or the membrane oxidation at BP1.
-This is why caffeine's benefit, while real, is partial — it lifts one of three simultaneous brakes on adenylyl cyclase, leaving the other two in place.
+The relevance to SST-14 signal restoration is direct: adenosine is one of the two simultaneous inhibitory inputs holding adenylyl cyclase suppressed at Breaking Point 3.
+The NF-κB-CREB suppression is the first mechanism; accumulated adenosine activating Gαi-coupled receptors is the second.
+Caffeine addresses the second of these — partially lifting the adenosine-driven adenylyl cyclase suppression.
+It does not touch the NF-κB-CREB mechanism, the PDE4 upregulation, or the membrane oxidation at BP1.
+This is why caffeine's benefit, while real, is partial — it addresses one of two simultaneous suppression mechanisms, leaving the other in place.

 Where Adenosine Comes From: The Two Sources